coderamen666/srd-v3.5-md/epic/epic-spells.md

 The character and any creatures he or she touches are drawn into the region of dreams.
-The character can take more than one creature along (subject to the character's weight limit), but all must be touching each other.
+The character can take more than one creature along (subject to the character’s weight limit), but all must be touching each other.
 The character physically enters the land of dreams, leaving nothing behind.
-For every minute the character moves through the dream landscape, he or she can "wake" to find him or her self five miles displaced in the waking world.
+For every minute the character moves through the dream landscape, he or she can “wake” to find him or her self five miles displaced in the waking world.
 The character does not know precisely where he or she will come out in the waking world, nor the conditions of the waking world through which the character travels.
 The character